Below is a transcript of an article I wrote about the relationship between wind and water.

 Swell continues to move under winds and waves that have long since changed direction, it can even head in the opposite direction as the wind and waves.
 Swell can cross an ocean of a thousand miles, something that is recognised and studied by surfers from Hawaii to Cornwall.

-The fact that the water can store this wind energy explains why we often experience a rougher sea than the wind that was forecasted or felt before jumping in.
+The fact that the water can store this wind energy explains why we often experience a rougher sea than the one the wind forecast predicted.
 It is also why we can often see big waves crashing onto a beach on a calm day.

 This stored energy is also the reason that a change in direction when swimming outdoors can have such a dramatic effect on what we feel.
-If you have tuned into these effects then this change in sensation can actually be used to help determine direction.
+If you have tuned into these effects then you can use this change in sensation to help determine direction.
 If the smoothest swimming is northwards and the roughest towards the south one minute, then it still will be half an hour later, even if your horizon has ceased to make sense.
 Inspiration for this technique of direction-finding can be found on the opposite side of the world.

 The expert natural navigators of the Pacific have learned to read the water’s movement in a way that no other humans can, they are able to tell which way a canoe is heading while lying down on the deck with their eyes shut, just from the feel of the swell under them.
 They can even tell the difference between the swell of the open ocean and swell that has reflected back off an invisible island dozens of miles away, using this to find their way home.